justinbt1/Akin/README.md

 Iterable containing strings of text for each text in a corpus.<br><br>
 **n_gram**
 `int, optional, default: 9`
 Size of each overlapping text shingle to break text into prior to hashing.
-Shingle size should be carefully selected dependant on average text length as too low a shingle size will yield false similarities, whereas too high a shingle size will fail to return similar documents.<br><br>
+Shingle size should be carefully selected dependent on average text length as too low a shingle size will yield false similarities, whereas too high a shingle size will fail to return similar documents.<br><br>
 **n_gram_type**
 `str, optional, default: 'char'`
 Type of n gram to use for shingles, must be 'char' to split text into character shingles or 'term' to split text into overlapping sequences of words.<br><br>